-7.2.3.1 Butts will be pegged securely to the ground to prevent them from being blown over by the wind.
+7.2.3.1 Butts will be firmly attached to supports, which will be pegged securely in the ground to prevent them from being blown or pulled over.
 Any part of the butt or its support likely to damage an arrow will be covered.
 Care is necessary, particularly when more than one target face is placed on the butt, that arrows passing through the butt are not damaged by the support.